st2o1/Libertas-P2P-File-Transfer/README.md

 # Libertas Products : P2P file sender/receiver
+### WARNING : It is still in work, don't put files that goes over 500mb because you might get the "OutOfMemory" error, it is only used to send small files (for now).

 Here's the full repository to the P2P file sender and receiver for Windows.<br>
 This projects GUI is supported by the .NET Framework version 4.8 which is a proprietary shit but I can't do anything about it since it is the fastest way for me to create a usable GUI for the user.
 <br><br>